House of Representatives of the Philippines: Redistricting

 Population of each congressional district in the Philippines.
 Districts shaded with blue hues have less than 250,000 people, those shaded green are just over 250,000, yellow and orange are more than 250,000, and those shaded red can be split into two or more districts.

 Persons per representative per province or city in the House of Representatives: Provinces (blue) and cities (red) are arranged in descending order of population from Cavite to Batanes (provinces) and from Quezon City to San Juan (cities).

 Persons per representative from 1903 to 2007.
-The last nationwide apportionment act was the ordinance to the 1987 constitution, which was based on the 1980 census.
+The last nationwide apportionment act was the ordinance to the 1987 Constitution, which was based on the 1980 census.

 Congress is mandated to reapportion the legislative districts within three years following the return of every census.
-Since its restoration in 1987, Congress has not passed any general apportionment law, despite the publication of six censuses in 1990, 1995, 2000, 2007, 2010 and 2015.
+Since its restoration in 1987, Congress has not passed any general apportionment law, despite the publication of eight censuses in 1990, 1995, 2000, 2007, 2010, 2015, 2020 and 2024.
 The increase in the number of representative districts since 1987 were mostly due to the creation of new provinces, cities, and piecemeal redistricting of certain provinces and cities.

 The apportionment of congressional districts is not dependent upon a specially mandated independent government body, but rather through republic acts which are drafted by members of Congress.
 Therefore, apportionment often can be influenced by political motivations.
 Incumbent representatives who are not permitted by law to serve after three consecutive terms sometimes resort to dividing their district, or even creating a new province which will be guaranteed a seat, just so that their allies be able to run, while "switching offices" with them.
 Likewise, politicians whose political fortunes are likely to be jeopardized by any change in district boundaries may delay or even ignore the need for reapportionment.

-Since 1987, the creation of some new congressional districts have been met with controversy, especially due to incumbent political clans and their allies benefiting from the new district arrangements.
+Since 1987, the creation of some new congressional districts has been met with controversy, especially due to incumbent political clans and their allies benefiting from the new district arrangements.
 Some of these new congressional districts are tied to the creation of a new province, because such an act necessarily entails the creation of a new congressional district.